Edward James Olmos: Social and political activism

 Olmos has often been involved in social activism, especially that affecting the U.S. Hispanic community.
-During the 1992 Los Angeles riot in Los Angeles, Olmos went out with a broom and worked to get communities cleaned up and rebuilt.
-He also attended an The Oprah Winfrey Show episode relating to the L.A. riots as an audience member.
+During the 1992 Los Angeles riots, Olmos went out with a broom and worked to get communities cleaned up and rebuilt.
+He also attended an episode of The Oprah Winfrey Show relating to the L.A. riots as an audience member.
 In 1997, he co-founded the Los Angeles Latino International Film Festival with Marlene Dermer, George Hernandez and Kirk Whisler.
 That same year, he co-founded with Kirk Whisler the non-profit organization, Latino Literacy Now, that has produced Latino Book & Festivals around the US, attended by over 700,000 people.

 In 1998, he founded Latino Public Broadcasting and serves as its chairman.
 Latino Public Broadcasting funds public television programming that focuses on issues affecting Hispanics and advocates for diverse perspectives in public television.
 That same year, he starred in The Wonderful Ice Cream Suit.
 In 1999, Olmos was one of the driving forces that created Americanos: Latino Life in the U.S., a book project featuring over 30 award-winning photographers, later turned into a Smithsonian traveling exhibition, music CD and HBO special.

 He also makes frequent appearances at juvenile halls and detention centers to speak to at-risk teenagers.
 He has also been an international ambassador for UNICEF.
 In 2001, he was arrested and spent 20 days in jail for taking part in the Navy-Vieques protests against United States Navy target practice bombings of the island of Vieques, Puerto Rico.
 On January 5, 2007, he blamed the United States government for not cleaning Vieques after the U.S. Navy stopped using the island for bombing practice.

 Olmos narrated the 1999 documentary film Zapatista, in support of the Zapatista Army of National Liberation, a revolutionary group that has abstained from using weapons since 1994.
 He gave $2,300 to New Mexico governor Bill Richardson for his presidential campaign (the maximum amount for the primaries).
 In 2020, he supported Joe Biden for President.

+Olmos has also vocally supported various animal rights causes over the years.
+In 2015 Olmos contributed his voice to the Unity (film), which calls for a transformation in humanity's treatment of animals and the natural world.
+Since 2015, Olmos has been a vegan.
+He has worked with PETA on a number of campaigns (such as in radio and TV ads calling for humans to keep their pets indoors during fireworks, and voicing the Coyote in their "Council of Animals" sculpture) and in September 2023 was awarded a Humanitarian Award by the organization.

 He is a supporter of SENS Research Foundation, a nonprofit organization dedicated to treating and curing diseases of aging by repairing the underlying damage caused by aging.
-A series of animations explaining the concept of SENS has been narrated by him.
+He narrated a series of animations explaining the concept of SENS.